October 11, 2016; St. Louis Post-Dispatch

 Greitens denies any coordination with or intentionally soliciting the donors of The Mission Continues.
 Greitens does acknowledge raising money from donors who had become his friends over time: “We were calling people who had become friends and gotten to know me over the course of seven years, who invested in The Mission Continues, and got to know me as a leader.”

-NPQ has reported on the ambiguities inherent in the IRS guidelines on “The Restriction of Political Campaign Intervention by Section 501(c)(3) Tax-Exempt Organizations.”
+NPQ has reported in its nonprofit newswire on the ambiguities inherent in the IRS guidelines on “The Restriction of Political Campaign Intervention by Section 501(c)(3) Tax-Exempt Organizations.”
 And we would want to give a war hero such as Greitens the benefit of the doubt.
 But politics is anything but forgiving.

 Greitens received nearly 14 percent of his money from donors who previously gave at least $1,000 to The Mission Continues or who are tied to businesses and foundations that did.
 Of the more than $525,000 he raised during an initial two-month period in 2015, about 85 percent of it came from donors who previously gave to The Mission Continues.